 Download ProtonMail for Android.

-We have a tendency of using the same password across multiple sites and apps.
-After all, constantly generating new ones is a pain and the process of recovery can be quite cumbersome.
+We all have a tendency to use the same password across multiple sites and apps.
+After all, constantly generating new ones is a pain, and the process of recovery can be quite cumbersome.
 But the problem with this approach is that it leaves you susceptible to an egregious hack; one compromised password means all your social media and email accounts are at risk.